 Fusion is another surgical option, which your surgeon may discuss with you if appropriate.
 Once healed, patients typically enjoy freedom of movement without pain or swelling.

-Risks of Basal Joint Arthritis Hand Surgery
+Risks and Recovery of Basal Joint Arthritis Hand Surgery

 Surgical risks include nerve injury, bleeding, infections and stiffness.
 Specific additional risks may apply, depending upon the patient’s case details, which the Bergen County hand surgeon will explain before any surgery is scheduled.